rokcej/ray-tracer/README.md

 # Ray tracer

 A program for drawing 3D mathematical functions using the ray tracing (ray marching) method.
 Written in C++.
 Created as a project for my Mathematical Modelling course.
+You can find the report in `docs\report.pdf`.

 ## Installing prerequisites